ALShum/writeup/slides.md

 Formatting
 ========================================================
 Median income by gender and hours worked.
-State level geography.

 ```
            male_total male_full male_other